Bringing 211 to Graham County starts with YOU!

 - 211 specialists will ask the caller a series of questions to ensure that all their needs are addressed.

 - Behind the scenes, 211 has a team of Resource Database Curators that regularly verify the resources and information in the database to ensure that everything is kept as up to date as possible.

 - 211 is following a new model that focuses on whole person care, including follow-up calls if needed.

 How Does It Work?

-Why Is this important to our community/ What problem will it solve?
+Why is 211 important to our community and what problems will it solve?